IIIF/iiif-av/source/api/av/index.md

   * Remove `images` and `otherContent` [#1068](https://github.com/IIIF/iiif.io/issues/1068)
   * Add a new property, `content`, which is an ordered list of `AnnotationPage` resources.
 These pages may be either inline or by reference to their URIs.
 The position in the overall order of Annotations across pages determines the z-index of where the resource should be painted, with the first annotation's body resource being the bottom-most z-index. [#1068](https://github.com/IIIF/iiif.io/issues/1068)
-  * Definition of Canvas changed to include duration, no longer just an aspect ratio.
+  * Definition of Canvas changed to include `duration`, no longer just an aspect ratio.
   * `sc:painting` (and all `sc:` motivations)  will be changed to, e.g., `painting`
   * Similarly, `oa:Annotation`, etc. will become `Annotation`, etc.
-  * Explain that height and width are always `scale`, whereas duration can be changed with `timeMode`.
+  * Explain that height and width are always `scale`, whereas handling of duration can be changed with `timeMode`.
-  * Explain that an Annotation can relate a Canvas to another Canvas
+  * Explain that an Annotation can relate a Canvas to another Canvas:
-      * Including that the body Canvas might be external
+      * Including that the body Canvas might be external.
-      * Warn that very deep recursion should be avoided
+      * Warn that very deep recursion should be avoided.
-      * An error to create a loop
+      * It is an error to create a loop.

 #### 5.4.
 Image Resources

-  * Rename Section to "Content Resources"
+  * Rename Section to "Content Resources".
   * Rework to describe how to associate any content resource with a Canvas via an Annotation, rather than just images.
   * Remove all details about renamed properties, replace with Web Annotation context.
   * As part of 5.4, introduce Choice of Content Resource to describe `Choice`